 Currently the charities designated by the SFMC Commandant for purposes of this award are the United States Marine Corps Reserve Toys for Tots program (or its equivalent elsewhere in the World) and the Special Olympics Programs around the World.

 SFMC Reading Challenge

-Contest period: COFORCECOM determines the start and end dates for the contest.
-Normally the contest runs from STARFLEET International Conference to STARFLEET International Conference.
-However this can change.
-Any changes in the contest period must be published at least six (6) months in advance in the Attention on Deck!
-Extra, Attention on Deck!, and the Corps email list.
-Please note that this contest may be discontinued at any time by COFORCECOM or the SFMC Commandant.
+COFORCECOM determines the start and end dates for the Reading Challenge.
+Normally the Challenge runs from STARFLEET International Conference to STARFLEET International Conference, as mentioned above.
+However, this can change.
+Any changes in the Challenge period must be published at least six (6) months in advance in the Attention on Deck!
+Extra, Attention on Deck! and the Corps e-mail list.
+Please note that this contest may be discontinued at any time by COFORCECOM or the Commandant/SFMC.

 This page outlines the requirements for the SFMC Wilderness Challenge.
 If you have any questions regarding the Challenge, please contact the Chair, General Wade Olson ( email@example.com).

 The Wilderness Challenge is a yearly event.
 The over all event includes all the individual Challenges put on by the Brigades within the Corps.
 Each may be different but they all must represent the true nature of why the event was started.
 It must be physically challenging and promote fellowship.
 Challenges can be planned around any number of physical activities including sports but is not intended to be a win or lose contest.
 Anyone who participates receives the same reward.
 It is not to pit member against member, but members against themselves or nature.
 The first three official Challenges were hikes in the Great Smoky Mountains, but they can consist of training sessions, obstacle courses, treasure hunts or biking, swimming, hiking, skiing or any number of physically challenging events.